zubko/make-cv-pdf/README.md

 </ul>

+### Multiple documents

+There is a small interface to make it possible to render different documents:

+- Each document should have a file or folder in the `documents` folder.
+If it's a folder it should have an `index.js` file.

+- Each document should export a component as its `default` export.
+This component should render React PDF `Document` with some children.

+- Each document should export `buildPath` string pointing to where the document should be saved after building.

 ### Setup

 You can use this project as a starting point or a reference to save some configuration time.